dvlsg/iterablejs/README.md

 //=> false
 ```

-If no predicate is provided, then `any` will look for at least one value which is not `null` or `undefined`.
+If no predicate is provided, then a check for null and undefined will be used.

 ```js
 let passed = iter([null, undefined, 0]).any();